-There are a number of more effective ways to communicate your ideas: We have an Issue Discussion Board as well as a Conference Participant Bulletin Board; the World Board attends many forums and fellowship events; and the World Board members can be contacted individually, or you can put your issue in front of the entire board.
+There are a number of more effective ways to communicate your ideas: We have a Conference Participant Bulletin Board; Conference Participant webinars; the World Board attends many forums and fellowship events; and the World Board members can be contacted individually, or you can put your issue in front of the entire board.
 NAWS staff can also be contacted with questions at any time.
 Consensus-building takes communication and is only as effective as each participant makes it by their participation.
 It takes the ongoing involvement and participation of all conference participants in the two years between conferences to make this system successful.
 Ideas can build and grow and develop through ongoing discussion, and the Board will help participants in any way they can.